davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle.md

 1. it contains a bug
 2. it can be refactored so that it's easier to read
 3. the language that it's written in has deprecated one of its methods
+4. one of its dependencies has deprecated one of its methods
-4. it can be refactored so that it's faster, more memory efficient
+5. it can be refactored so that it's faster, more memory efficient
-5. it or its methods weren't named as perspicuously as they could have been
+6. it or its methods weren't named as perspicuously as they could have been
-6. the programmers have decided to follow a new style of programming, and this code follows a different style
+7. the programmers have decided to follow a new style of programming, and this code follows a different style
-7. a boss demands that it be rewritten because he thinks it's too confusing to explain to the CEO
+8. a boss demands that it be rewritten
+9. it's too confusing to explain to the CEO during funding requests

 And so on.
 Any code might have a bug, and thus a programmer would have a reason to change it.
 Any code might